-If we_refer the case to our fitness to practise processFitness to Practise Department, we will let you know.
-An Investigating Committee panel will meet to consider then investigate the matter and consider the issue.
+If we refer the case to our fitness to practise process, we will let you know.
+An Investigating Committee panel will meet to consider the issue.
 This panel will decide whether there is a 'case to answer' and, if so, whether the case should be considered at a full hearing by a panel of the Conduct and Competence Committee or Health Committee.
-Before the Investigating Committee considers the case, you will have the chance to give this panel extra information if you want to
+Before the Investigating Committee considers the case, you will have the chance to give this panel extra information if you want to.